 The Mathematics Department has a regular need for part-time adjunct faculty instructors in the fall and spring semesters to teach on our Denton campus.
 We also expect to hire one or two adjunct instructors to teach on our new branch campus in Frisco, including instruction of elementary probability and statistics in the North Texas NOW! dual-credit partership with Frisco ISD.
 Our need in the spring is smaller than in the fall, so during the spring we generally only hire adjuncts who have previously been employed by us.
 We review applications for new part-time adjunct instructors for the fall semesters each May or June.
 We generally do not have a need for adjuncts during our summer terms.

 You will be asked to attach a current CV to your application.
-Include in your level of education in your CV.
+Include your level of education in your CV.
 We will usually only hire adjuncts who hold at least a masters degree in mathematics or closely related field (such as statistics), and we prefer candidates with Ph.D.s. for some of the Denton positions.
-The application will ask about your prior experience teaching introductory college mathematics courses and to discuss your experience with various online learning platforms (e.g. Blackboard, ALEKS, MyMathLab, Webassign).
-It is also hlepful to have a sense of your prior experience supervising teaching assistants and how you coordinate and mentor them.
+The application will ask about your prior experience teaching introductory college mathematics courses and ask you to discuss your experience with various online learning platforms (e.g. Blackboard, Canvas, ALEKS, MyMathLab, Webassign).
+It is also helpful to have a sense of your prior experience supervising teaching assistants and how you coordinate and mentor them.
 A description of your prior experience managing class sizes of around 100 students is also helpful for the Denton positions.
 For the Frisco positions, we would like to know about your prior experience with project-based instruction and collaborative multi-disciplinary teaching and/or curriculum design.

-E-mail William Cherry at <email@example.com> if you have questions about adjunct instructor positions and the hiring process.
+E-mail Krista Hines at <firstname.lastname@example.org> if you have questions about adjunct instructor positions and the hiring process.